A Comprehensive Review of the Video-to-Text Problem

 \section{Evaluation Benchmarks}

-Stimulating research on the vision-language intersection, researchers have proposed several conferences and workshops where VTT is a central topic.
+Stimulating research on the vision-language intersection, researchers have proposed conferences and workshops where VTT is a central topic.
 Some of these meetings and some companies have organized exciting VTT competitions (challenges) in recent years.
 These contests can be centered on describing videos from any domain or videos from a specific domain, such as LSMDC for movie description or ActivityNet for human activities description.
-This section covers these competitions, explaining how their datasets are constructed and how the participant teams are evaluated.
+This section covers these competitions, introducing their evaluation tasks and datasets and explaining how the participant teams are evaluated.
 Table~\ref{tab:challenge:participants} shows the number of annual participant teams reported for each competition task.
 In the following Section~\ref{sec:datasets}, the reader can find the details on the construction and composition of related datasets.